PhangsTeam/TP_ALMA_data_reduction/README.txt

        + TMP: Temporal folder where the TP data reduction happens.
 Once you have finished the data reduction, you can delete this folder.
-Raw data will be stores in the original ALMA folder (raw folder, see point 1).
+Raw data will be stored in the original ALMA folder (raw folder, see point 1).

 	      The "tmp" folder is a replica of the original ALMA folder, where only the needed files are copied.
 Data reduction will be done here, in the "calibration" folder (see directory tree in point 2).
-In the calibration folder, two additional folders will be created: "plots" and "obs_lists".
+In the "calibration" folder, two additional folders will be created: "plots" and "obs_lists".
 	           + PLOTS folder: This folder contains all plots created by the data reduction scripts.
 For instance, the Tsys and the